Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: Ironed out yesterdays issues with React Server Side Rendering.
 Set up index.js with logo and crads using api data

-**Thoughts** After several attempts at exploring errors its satisfying when the app page finally loads
+**Thoughts** After several attempts at exploring errors its satisfying when the app page finally loads.
+I h ave noticed errors with the last few days commits  - need to investigate further

 **Link(s) to work**